 Before you leave home, consider carrying your coat with you on the airplane.
 Coats are easy to put in an overhead compartment on your flight, and this way, you can ensure you keep extra space in your suitcase for the rest of your clothes.
 Your bulky winter boots are also best worn on the plane.

 For Your Extremities

 Don’t forget gloves, hats and scarves on your next winter business trip.
 For added style, consider matching hats and scarves, or gloves and scarves.
-Gloves should have touch-screen friendly fingertips, like these from Pendleton.
+Gloves should have touch-screen friendly fingertips.
 Details like these can help keep your hands warm and you as productive and efficient as possible during your business trips.